 2. Drive Your Visitors Toward Your Goals

-Understanding that your website is there to get people to fulfill your main business goals is the key to your online success.
+Your website exists to get people to fulfill your main business goals.
+Write it down.
+Memorize it.
+This is the key to your online success.

-Sure, your website needs to look great and run smoothly, but layered on top of that is something I will call conversion-focused design.
+Sure, your site needs to look great and run smoothly, but layered on top of that is something we’ll call conversion-focused design.

 Sounds pretty complex, huh?
-But it actually is not that hard (once you know what it means).
+It’s actually not that hard once you know what it means.

-The idea is simple: always keep in mind you are trying to get your visitor to a specific goal (or goals) on your website.
+The idea is simple: always keep in mind that you’re trying to get visitors to a specific goal (or goals) on your site.

-What those goals are depends on you and the type of website you have.
+What those goals depend on is you and the type of website you have.

 - Getting visitors to sign up to your email list (blogs, businesses, etc)